 This is the most popular choice for kitchen worktops:

-Price Range – expect to pay from £20 per metre for a 28mm thick product and £30 per metre for a 38mm worktop.
+Price Range – expect to pay from £30 per metre for a budget-range 28mm thick product and £40 per metre for a 38mm worktop.
 This is a supply-only price and excludes delivery fees.

 Real solid wood is visually more appealing than a laminate that is designed to look like solid wood:

-Price Range – the entry price is between £60 and £100 per metre depending on thickness of the board.
+Price Range – the entry price is between £60 and £100 per metre depending on the thickness of the board.
 Premium top-of-the-range products can cost many times this but for around £175 per metre you can get a very good worktop supplied.

-These worktops are formed from man-made quartz and are an alternative to solid stone which has similar characters but is much more expensive:
+These worktops are formed from quartz and are an alternative to solid stone which has similar characteristics but is much more expensive:

-Price Range – expect to pay from £200 per linear metre.
-This is for a 20mm thick board at 600mm wide.
+Price Range – expect to pay from £300 per linear metre supplied, exc installation.
+This is for a 30mm thick board at 600mm wide.
 Prices start at this figure but do go much higher.
 Try this quartz worktop calculator to see how it currently costs, you can choose from, different edging styles, hob and sink cutouts etc.